 What happens to my registration form and CV?

 The information you provide is stored securely in our database.
 Your registration form and CV help us to match your skills and experience to board positions.
-If the Office nominates you for a role, we send a copy of your details to the agency requesting nominations.
+If the Ministry nominates you for a role, we send a copy of your details to the agency requesting nominations.

 We may be in contact if we receive details of board vacancies that match your skills and experience.
 We will also be in contact to invite you to apply directly for board opportunities that may be available on the agencies’ websites.
 We will also contact you if we need you to provide an updated CV.